tum-ens/urbs/doc/theorydoc/AP_prob.rst

    &\tau_{pt}-\tau_{p(t-1)}\leq \Delta t\overline{PG}_p^{\text{up}}\kappa_{p}\omicron_{p(t-1)}+
    \Delta t\ SR_p \kappa_{p}(1-\omicron_{p(t-1)}).

+**Start-up costs**
-Lastly, for those processes which have a fix start-up cost, it is necessary to identify whether a process has completed its starting phase and begins to produce or not.
+For those processes which have a fix start-up cost, it is necessary to identify whether a process has completed its starting phase and begins to produce or not.
 The following equation does this by turning the boolean variable process start-up marker :math:`\sigma_{pt}` to 1 when the process on/off marker switches from 0 to 1: